-All processing of the application or disbursement of funds shall be suspended until the Director has made a determination as to whether the student shall be required to make an appointment.
+All processing of the application or disbursement of funds shall be suspended until the Director has decided as to whether the student shall be required to make an appointment.

-Fraudulent situations should be reported to the hotline of the Department of Education Inspector General at (202) 755-2270 or 1-800-MIS-USED.
+Fraudulent situations should be reported to the hotline of the Department of Education Inspector

+General at (202) 755-2270 or 1-800-MIS-USED.